 Co-organized with the Rosenthal Institute for Holocaust Studies of the Graduate Center of the City University of New York (CUNY), this international conference coincided with worldwide commemorations of the 70th anniversary of the Holocaust in Hungary.
 The conference engaged international scholarly cooperation and presented new and emerging scholarship on the Hungarian Holocaust and its aftermath.

 Simon Wiesenthal Conference 2013: Collaboration in Eastern Europe during World War II and the Holocaust

 December 5–7, 2013

-Co-organized by the Museum’s Center for Advanced Holocaust Studies and the Simon Wiesenthal Institute for Holocaust Studies, this interdisciplinary conference will bring together scholars in the humanities and social sciences to forge new analytical perspectives on collaboration in Eastern Europe.
-Panels will address memory, trials, and the role of institutions such as the police, state administration, and press in the destruction of Jews and Roma in the Holocaust.
+Co-organized with the Simon Wiesenthal Institute for Holocaust Studies, this interdisciplinary conference brought together scholars in the humanities and social sciences to forge new analytical perspectives on collaboration in Eastern Europe.
+Panels addressed memory, trials, and the role of institutions such as the police, state administration, and press in the destruction of Jews and Roma in the Holocaust.

 World War II, Nazi Crimes, and the Holocaust in the Soviet Union